-People with speech and language disorders have hope for rehabilitation.
-Speech-language pathologists are available to evaluate and treat these conditions, which leads to a happier, healthier life.
+People with speech and language disorders can find hope in rehabilitation.
+Speech-language pathologists can evaluate and treat these disorders.
+This can lead to a happier, healthier and more expressive life.

 Types of speech and language disorders